Rockville Bike Advisory Committee

 The committee represents a broad range of bicyclist types.
 Since its creation, RBAC has held regularly scheduled meetings throughout the year, carried out its mandated tasks, and has become an important and valuable resource to the city on bicycling issues.
 The active participation of RBAC is vital to Rockville’s continued success in implementing the Bikeway Master Plan and in improving conditions for bicycling in the city.

-Several members of RBAC worked closely with the city to develop the final recommendations for the 2004 Rockville Bikeway Master Plan.
+Several members of RBAC worked closely with the city to develop the final recommendations for the 2017 Rockville Bikeway Master Plan.
 This committee provided input on the facility and programmatic improvements that are needed over the next 10 years and commented on the new Rockville Bicycle map.
 Rockville continues to build facilities listed in the Bikeway Master Plan through the City's Bicycle Implementation Strategy.

 Tuesday Evening Rides

 Join us for a casual neighborhood ride that will last about one hour.
-Routes are on paved, shared-use paths, some sidewalks, and some short sections of quiet streets.
-We ride at the pace of the slowest rider - no one gets left behind.
-Rain at start cancels the ride; wet pavement does not.
+Routes are on paved, shared-use paths, some sidewalks and some short sections of quiet streets.
+We ride at the pace of the slowest rider.
+No one gets left behind.
+Rain at the start cancels the ride; wet pavement does not.